Studying in Ireland

 Queen's University Belfast

-Located in Northern Ireland's capital city Belfast, Queen's University Belfast (QUB) is a member of the prestigious Russell Group, the UK equivalent of America's Ivy League, and has history as a higher academic institution dating back well over 150 years.
+Located in Northern Ireland's capital city Belfast, Queen's University Belfast (QUB) is a member of the prestigious Russell Group, the UK equivalent of America's Ivy League, and has a history as a higher academic institution dating back well over 150 years.

 To learn more about these courses at Queen's University Belfast, speak to an SI-UK consultant who can discuss entry requirements and inform you about anything you what like to know about the Northern Irish university.